-- 2.1.
-ESNEFT was formed on 1 July 2018, bringing together Ipswich and Colchester hospitals and community services in east Suffolk to create one of the largest and most complex integrated healthcare providers in the east of England.
+East Suffolk and North Essex NHS Foundation Trust was formed on 1 July 2018, bringing together Ipswich and Colchester hospitals and community services in east Suffolk to create one of the largest and most complex integrated healthcare providers in the east of England.
 In July 2021, the Trust formed a collaborative with partners in north east Essex to run community services in this area.

-- 2.2.
-The Trust has over 11,000 caring and compassionate staff and provides acute and community provides some specialist services to the wider population.

-- 2.3.
-Our ambition is to offer the best care and experience.
-This is supported by five strategic objectives which will guide planning and investment:

-- Keep people in control of their health;

-- Lead the integration of care;

-- Develop our centres of excellence;

-- Support and develop our staff; and

-- Drive technology enabled care.